Bisonai/orakl/node/README.md

 3. Aggregator

-Aggregator sends & recieves local fetched data into other offchain aggregators and saves into global_aggregates table
+Aggregator sends & receives local fetched data into other off-chain aggregators and saves into global_aggregates table

 4. Reporter